 Consequently, an approximating velocity field $v^\theta_t$ can be learned by minimizing the loss function

-The objective $L_{FM}$ can be also derived differently, with ideas inspired by the score matching framework \cite{hyvarinen2005estimation, vincent11}.
-Then instead of regressing to the true velocity field at $x_t$, they show that regressing to it has the same gradients when one conditions at $x$ ("conditional" flow matching \cite[Theorem 2]{lipman2023flow}), which leads to the same loss formulation. \paragraph{OT Flow Matching} In contrast to the above linear interpolation, the authors in \cite{tong2023improving, pooladian2023multisample} suggested to use the $W_2(P_Z,P_X)$ coupling $\gamma$, respectively its Monge map $T$ and the corresponding \emph{McCann interpolation} \cite{mccann}
+The objective $L_{FM}$ can be also derived differently, with ideas inspired by the score matching framework \citep{hyvarinen2005estimation, vincent11}.
+Then, instead of regressing to the true velocity field at $x_t$, they show that regressing to it has the same gradients when one conditions at $x$ ("conditional" flow matching \citep[Theorem 2]{lipman2023flow}), which leads to the same loss formulation.